gustavosinacio/gostack-docks/react-redux-tools.md

 ## reactotron

   From the oficial README:

   `Reactotron is a macOS, Windows, and Linux app for inspecting your React JS and React Native apps.`

+## immer
+  From the oficial README:

+  `Create the next immutable state tree by simply modifying the current tree`